NukaWorks/ModularKit/README.md

 ## What is ModularKit ?

-**ModularKit** is a minimal and powerful Java Framework for creating modular apps.
+**ModularKit** it's a lightweight and powerful Java Framework for creating modular apps.

 ### But why i using it on all my Java projects ?